sjackman/white-spruce-organelles-paper/white-spruce-organelles.md

 Table: Number of expressed protein-coding genes and open reading frames tabulated by developmental stage.

-Possible C-to-U RNA editing, positions where the genome sequence shows C but the assembled RNA transcript shows U, is observed in six genes with greater than 0.5 edits per 100 bp, *cox1*, *rps4*, *nad7_4*, *rpl2_2*, *matR* and *rps3-1*, the first two of which have nearly 5 edits per 100 bp.
+Possible C-to-U RNA editing, positions where the genome sequence shows C but the RNA-seq reads shows T, is observed in 69 of 101 coding genes shown in supplementary Table\ S5, with the most highly edited gene, *nad3*, seeing nearly 9 edits per 100 bp.
+It can be difficult to distinguish RNA editing events from genomic SNV and miscalled variants caused by misaligned reads.
+We note however that over 90% (1612 of 1785) of the variants called from the RNA-seq data are C-to-T variants shown in supplementary Table\ S6, which indicates that a large fraction of these variants are due to C-to-U RNA editing.
+C-to-U RNA editing can create new start and stop codons, but it is not able to destroy existing start and stop codons.
+Editing of ACG to AUG to create a cryptic start codon is frequently seen in organellar genomes [@neckermann1994role].

 The putative mitochondrial sequences of white spruce and Norway spruce show high sequence similarity, over 98% nucleotide identity, but only 60% of the Norway spruce putative mitochondrial sequences are covered by alignments of the white spruce sequences.